KenKundert/inform/doc/index.rst

      - Is object a string?

    * - :ref:`join desc`
-     - Combines arguments into a string in the same way as informant.
+     - Combines arguments into a string in the same way as an informant.

    * - :ref:`os_error desc`
      - Generates clean messages for operating system errors